 At inception of a contract, the Company determines if a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-To assess whether a contract conveys the right to control the use of an identified asset the Company assesses whether:
+To assess whether a contract conveys the right to control the use of an identified asset for a period of asset the Company assesses whether: